Find out more about out innovative rubber roofing system with our FAQs.

 - Will not tear, split or crack with age.

-- 180%* plus greater tear resistance
+- 180% greater tear & 60% greater impact resistance than commercial grade 1.5mm EPDM

-- There is no shrinkage or stress to cause leaks at laps, flashings, up stands or other angle changes or penetrations.
+- There is no shrinkage or stress to cause leaks at laps, flashings, up stands or other angle changes or penetrations

 - No. The first synthetic rubber membranes, developed in America by Carlisle-Syntec, were laid in the 1960's and are still protecting flat roofs some 50 years later.

 - Carlisle provides what no other single-ply manufacturer can -- over 50 years of experience, credibility and reliability.